Papa I’ve Wandered – 1975

 Awestruck and mocking as we looked at their wares

-you were comfortable their and with you so was I
+You were comfortable there, and with you, so was I

-But Papa, I’ve wandered and lost your in form
+But Papa, I’ve wandered and lost you in form

 Published by Dan R.